Dies ist nur die E-Rechnungs-Test-Version.

 Hier einlangende Rechnungen werden nicht verarbeitet und daher auch nicht bezahlt

-The EU Directive 2014/55/EU obliges all Member States to ensure that contracting authorities and contracting entities are unable to refuse the acceptance of electronic invoices since April 18th 2019.
-With the provision of the process of the federal solution for other invoice recipients the technical prerequisites for the rapid and simple implementation on this EU-directive are already in place now.
+The Directive 2014/55/EU obliges all Member States to ensure that contracting authorities and contracting entities are unable to refuse the acceptance of electronic invoices since April 18th 2019.
+The process of the federal solution is also available for the other public sector agencies.
+Therefore the technical requirements for the rapid and simple implementation of this EU directive are already given now.
 An obligation for the contracting partners for the transmission of e-Invoices to other public sector agencies does not arise thereby.
-According to the BVergG 2018, non-primary purchasers need to have to implement the regulation until 12 months later, i.e. by 18 April 2020.
+According to the BVergG 2018, non-primary purchasers needed to have to implement the regulation until 12 months later, i.e. by 18 April 2020.

 The transmission of e-Invoices via the USP offers the full transmission safety within the meaning of the UStG and the SigG due to the authenticated access.
 The invoices must not be signed.
 Signed invoices are accepted however.

 Based on the provisions of Section 5 of the Austrian ICT Consolidation Act (IKTKonG, comments, e-Invoice decree), all contracting partners of the federal government must only transmit structured electronic invoices (e-Invoices) for the provision of goods and services to government departments.

 An electronic invoice (e-Invoice) is an invoice that is issued, sent, received and processed in a structured electronic format presenting at least the invoice attributes specified in Section 11 para.
 1 of the 1994 VAT Act.